Optimal DNN Primitive Selection with Partitioned Boolean Quadratic Programming: DNN Convolution Algorithms

 $\bullet$ The \emph{im2} family of convolution algorithms are variants of the well-known \emph{im2col} approach~\cite{Jia:EECS-2014-93}.
 These convolutions first construct a Toeplitz matrix from the input image, and convolve this with the kernel using a single call to the BLAS GEMM routine.

 $\bullet$The \emph{kn2} family of low-memory GEMM-based convolution algorithms are presented by Vasudevan et al.~\cite{DBLP:conf/asap/VasudevanAG17,VasudevanAKG:2017}.
-This family of approaches does not construct a Toeplitz matrix, and instead computes convolution as the sum of several separate calls to the GEMM library.
+This family of approaches does not construct a Toeplitz matrix, and instead computes convolution as the sum of several matrix multiplications.
 We use variants of the \emph{kn2} family that compute the sum of GEMMs as an accumulation and achieve good execution times with low additional memory.

 $\bullet$ The \emph{Winograd} family of methods use the Winograd algorithm for convolution with a theoretically optimal number of multiplications~\cite{Blahut:2010}.
-Unlike the \textit{direct-loop, im2 and kn2} approaches, all of which perform the same number of floating point operations, \textit{winograd} is a ``fast'' algorithm that greatly reduces the number of operations.
+Unlike the \textit{direct-loop, im2} and \textit{kn2} approaches, all of which perform the same number of floating point operations, \textit{winograd} is a ``fast'' algorithm by the signal processing definition, which greatly reduces the number of operations.
 We implemented the Winograd algorithm for scenarios with $K = 3$ and $K = 5$.

 $\bullet$ The \emph{fft} family of methods perform FFT convolution via the convolution theorem, by first computing the Fourier transform of the input image and the kernel, applying a pointwise multiplication, and then computing the inverse Fourier transform of the resulting matrix to produce the output.
 Our \textit{fft} implementations compute 2D convolution as a sum of 1D FFT convolutions, which requires less space than 2D FFT convolution at the cost of more operations.